Logging in production

 Orchestrate is composed by multiple containers and each of them will generate their own log.
 These logs are written on the standard output.

-Orchestrate uses Logrus for logging, which is a structured logger for Go (golang).
+Orchestrate uses logrus for logging, which is a structured logger for Go (golang).

-Orchestrate follows the Twelve-Factor App logging best practices, meaning this that “in staging or production deploys, each process’ stream will be captured by the execution environment, collated together with all other streams from the app, and routed to one or many final destinations for viewing and long-term archival.
+Orchestrate follows the Twelve-Factor App logging best practices, meaning this that “in staging or production deploys, each process’ stream will be captured by the execution environment, collated together with all other streams from the app, and routed to one or more final destinations for viewing and long-term archival.
 These archival destinations are not visible to or configurable by the app, and instead are completely managed by the execution environment”.